Grading and Assessments

 For grade level specific information on standards based grading, explore these links:

 Early literacy screening is the key to providing effective literacy instruction and preventing future reading problems.
-The Phonological Awareness Literacy Screening (PALS) provides a comprehensive assessment of young children’s knowledge of the important literacy fundamentals that are predictive of future reading success.
-Educators use this data as one piece of a body of evidence to plan individual, small group, and whole group reading instruction to ensure students’ individual growth.
-This is a Adams 12 Five Star School District mandatory assessment for all students Kindergarten through Third Grade, who take this one-on-one assessment three times throughout the school year.
+The mCLASS DIBELS assessment provides a comprehensive assessment of young children’s knowledge of the important literacy fundamentals that are predictive of future reading success. mCLASS DIBELS is a set of short (one-minute) fluency measures designed for the purposes of screening, benchmarking, and diagnosis of specific instructional needs in literacy development. mCLASS DIBELS assessment data is part of a body of evidence that includes phonemic awareness, phonics, vocabulary, fluency, and comprehension.
+Educators use ths data as one piece of a body of evidence to plan individual, small group, and whole group reading instruction to ensure students’ individual growth.
+This is an Adams 12 Five Star School District mandatory assessment for all students Kindergarten through Third Grade, who take this one-on-one assessment three times throughout the school year.
 For more information, see here.

 MAPs (Measures of Academic Progress Assessment)